awead/hydra-rspec-templates/README.md

 * write long feature tests and use them judiciously
 * prefer `.new` to `.create`, or `.build` to `.create` with FactoryGirl

+#### Paradox of One Expectation vs. Expensive Setup Costs

+In a perfect world, each spec has one expectation.
+The specs are easier to describe if there is one expectation.

+However, with a slow stack or an expensive setup, one expectation per spec may be counter-performant.
+It is okay to have more than one expectation per spec; Just be mindful that it becomes harder to understand what is going on with that spec.

+For further discussion see http://blog.jayfields.com/2007/06/testing-one-assertion-per-test.html

 ### Examples

 #### Setup